fmezou/lappupdate/docs/glossary.rst

     Applist
         The applist file describe a list of application packages which will be deployed on a workstation or a server.
-The `applist-format` details the content of this file.
+The `background_applist-format` details the content of this file.

     Catalog
         A file where :class:`lAppTrack` class (resp. :mod:`lapptrack`